TUDelft-MUDE/book/book/time_series/components.md

 Example of time series with two offsets.
 ```

-As a deterministic sudden change, offsets can be handled by a step function such as a heaviside step function with an epoch (time instant) that can be known or unknown (to be detected) depending on the time series.
+As a deterministic sudden change, offsets can be handled by a step function such as a Heaviside step function with an epoch (time instant) that can be known or unknown (to be detected) depending on the time series.

 In this case the time series is written as:

 $$ Y(t) = \sum_{k=1}^q o_k u_k(t)+\epsilon(t)$$

-where $q$ is the series of offsets (in {numref}`offset` there are two offsets, hence $q=2$) and each of them is expressed as a Heaviside step function
+where $q$ is the number of offsets (in {numref}`offset` there are two offsets, hence $q=2$) and each of them is expressed as a Heaviside step function

 $$u_k(t) = \left\{
 \begin{array}{ll}